MKPW27/MKPW27/README.md

  - 🔭 I’m currently working on some personal pet projects although it morely require more configuring than conding.
  - 🌱 I’m currently learning Github i suppose.
- - ⚡ Fun fact: I im really like playing around aws server as of now.
+ - ⚡ Fun fact: I im really like playing around aws servers, and home labs.

 ### Cool Git Commands:
 - This identify who made each commit in a project's history.